-Group 5 Languages and Media Written Specialized subjects 27 August 10:00-13:00 examinations Answer two questions from these areas: general linguistics, syntax, semantics, morphology, semiotics, literary theory, literary hermeneutics, media, information literacy, cultural research, German, and French.
+Group 5 Languages and Media Written Specialized subjects 2 March 10:00-13:00 examinations Answer two questions from these areas: general linguistics, syntax, semantics, morphology, semiotics, literary theory, literary hermeneutics, media, information literacy, cultural studies, German and French.
 Applicants for either languages or media should ensure that they answer questions from the area designated in the book for questions respectively.
 Note: Applicants choosing German or French can use a dictionary.
 Dictionaries will be supplied by the examiner.
-Foreign languages27 August 14:30-15:30English or Japanese Oral 28 August 10:00examination Applicants must speak for approximately 15 minutes on the education they received at their former university and their graduation thesis (including theses under production).
+Foreign languages 2 March 14:30-15:30 English or Japanese Oral 3 March 10:00examination Applicants must speak for approximately 15 minutes on the education they received at their former university and their graduation thesis (including theses under production), and their desired research after the entrance.
 (PC projectors can be used.)
 On the day of the examination, bring five copies of materials related to your presentation (presentation outline, diagrams, etc.; A4 size).

-Group 6 Psychology and Philosophy Written Specialized subjects 27 August 10:00-13:00 examinations Select three out of 12 questions from these areas: psychology (history of psychology, cognition, learning and memory, personality) and philosophy (history of philosophy Foreign languages27 August 14:30-15:30English and Japanese Oral 28 August 10:00examination Applicants must speak for approximately 20 minutes on the education they received at their former university and their graduation thesis (including theses under production).
+Group 6 Psychology and Philosophy Written Specialized subjects 2 March 10:00-13:00 examinations Select three out of 12 questions from these areas: psychology (history of psychology, cognition, learning and memory, personality) and philosophy (history of philosophy).
+Foreign languages 2 March 14:30-15:30 English and Japanese Oral 3 March 10:00examination Applicants must speak for approximately 20 minutes on the education they received at their former university and their graduation thesis (including theses under production).
 (PC projectors can be used.)
 On the day of the examination, bring five copies of materials related to your presentation (presentation outline, diagrams, etc.; A4 size).

-Written Group 7 Social Sciences English examinations Applicants must provide at the time of application their original TOEFL or TOEIC scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
+Group 7 Social Sciences Written English examinations Applicants must provide at the time of application their original TOEFL or TOEIC scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
 The scoresheet is the Examinee's Score Record in the case of TOEFL, and the Official Score Certificate in the case of TOEIC.
 When submitting the TOEFL Official Score Report, please ensure that the U.S. ETS sends it to GSIS by the final day of application.
 (For mailing, GSIS's DI code is 2149.)
-Specialized subjects 27 August 10:00-13:00 Select one of the following categories.
-Sociology : select three out of five questions from the following areas: the history of sociology, contemporary society, urban sociology, rural sociology and family sociology Politics : select three out of five questions from the following areas: political consciousness, modern political thought, public administration, political processes, political systems and comparative politics Economics : select three out of five questions from the following areas: microeconomics, macroeconomics, urban economics, regional economics, statistics, econometrics and mathematics for economics Questions may be answered in English.
+Specialized subjects 2 March 10:00-13:00 Select one of the following categories.
+Sociology: select three out of five questions from the following areas: the history of sociology, contemporary society, sociology of local community, family sociology and social research methods.
+Politics: select three out of five questions from the following areas: political consciousness, public administration, political processes, statistics and social research methods.
+Economics: select three out of five questions from the following areas: microeconomics, macroeconomics, urban and regional economics, statistics and mathematics for economics.
 Where necessary, the examiner will supply calculators.
-State the name of the categories in which you wish to be examined (sociology, politics, or economics) in the application, along with the name of the specific subject (Social Sciences).
-No change in category will be allowed after the application has been submitted Oral examination 28 August 10:00- Applicants must speak for approximately 20 minutes on the education they received at their former university and their graduation thesis (including theses under production).
+State the name of the categories (sociology, politics, or economics) in the application, along with the name of the specific subject (Social Sciences).
+No change of category will be allowed after the application has been submitted Oral 3 March 10:00examination Applicants must speak for approximately 20 minutes on the education they received at their former university and their graduation thesis (including theses under production).
 (PC projectors can be used.)
 The examiners will ask questions for approximately 10 minutes.
 On the day of the examination, bring five copies of materials related to your presentation (presentation outline, diagrams, etc.; A4 size).
-Presentations can be given in English.
+Presentations can be given in English. Ψ T 1 C.1

-XIn each of the subject groups, applicants may be exempted from the written examinations according to the content of their academic transcripts.
+^{} In each of the subject groups, applicants may be exempted from the written examinations according to the content of their academic transcripts.

 A TOEFL or TOEIC scoresheet must still be provided at the time of application for subject groups 1, 2, 3, 4 and 7.